-In addition to the settlement agreements reached by the Group with the DOJ and OFAC in the United States, as detailed above, any future failure of the Group to comply with sanctions regimes or similar international, regional, national or supra-national measures, or to deploy and maintain robust internal policies, procedures and controls, could result in additional fines and penalties (reducing the Group's ability to reinvest in the future), a share price impact, criminal and/or civil sanctions against the Group and its officers and employees, increased costs, prohibitions or other limitations or requirements (e.g. compliance requirements) on the conduct of the Group's business, reputational harm (including negative perceptions of the Group's governance or the Group to claims for breach of such regimes or measures.
-Reputational harm (including negative perceptions of the Group's governance and its ESG credentials) may result regardless of whether the Group complies with imposed sanctions.
+In addition to the settlement agreements reached by the Group with the DOJ and OFAC in the United States, as detailed above, any other failure of the Group to comply with sanctions regimes or similar international, regional, national or supra-national measures, or to deploy and maintain robust internal policies, procedures and controls, could result in additional fines and penalties (reducing the Group's ability to reinvest in the future), a share price impact, criminal and/or civil sanctions against the Group and its officers and employees, increased costs, prohibitions or other limitations or requirements (e.g. compliance requirements) on the conduct of the Group's business, reputational harm (including negative perceptions of the Group's governance or the Group to claims for breach of such regimes or measures.
+Reputational harm (including negative perceptions of the Group's governance and its ESG credentials) may result from the Group's operations in a sanctioned country regardless of whether the Group complies with imposed sanctions.